gooddata/gooddata-ui-sdk/libs/sdk-ui-tests-e2e/README.md

 -   run `npm run run-scenarios-local` to run the testing application.
 The application will run on port 9500
 -   run `npm run cypress` to start cypress local instance

-The test application runs on `http://localhost:9500/gooddata-ui-sdk#<resolver-hash>`, to show the Scenario you want to test, replace the `<resolver-hash>` variable with the hash respective to you Scenario.
-You can find all available hashes in the `ComponentResolver.tsx`.
+The test application runs on `http://localhost:9500/gooddata-ui-sdk/?scenario=<scenario-key>`, to show the Scenario you want to test, replace the `<scenario-key>` variable with the value of respective Scenario key.
+You can find all available keys in the `ComponentResolver.tsx`.

 To log in to the scenario app, visit `http://localhost:9500/gdc/account/login`